Building a house is usually cheaper than buying a new home. However, a builder can spend more money building a home due

 3.)
 Choose a plan – You can choose a ready-made house plan or you may ask your architect to create a custom-designed plan for you.

 4.)
 Choose your team – Now that you have an architect, the next step is to choose the other project team members.
 They include a quantity surveyor, structural engineer, contractor, etc.

 Once your plans are approved, you may give your project team the go ahead to start construction.
-You should make site visits during construction to confirm the project is being undertaken according the plan.
+You should make site visits during construction to confirm the project is being undertaken as planned.